RenderKit/ospray/README.md

 ### Path Tracer

 The path tracer supports soft shadows, indirect illumination and realistic materials.
+This renderer is created by passing the type string "`pathtracer`" to `ospNewRenderer`.
 In addition to the [general parameters](#renderer) understood by all renderers the path tracer supports the following special parameters:

 <table style="width:99%;">
 <caption>Special parameters understood by the path tracer.</caption>